alandassie/Useful_Codes/README.md

 This code increase the number of channels in the CC calculations.

-Comment on October 29: Outdated code, can be improved with an independent input file called ChannelTest.in when needed!!
+Comment on October 29 2024: Outdated code, can be improved with an independent input file called ChannelTest.in when needed!!

+### ContourMod.py

+Created on June 2024 by Alan D.K.

+This code Test different shapes of the CC contours

+Comment on October 29 2024: Outdated code, can be improved with an independent input file called ContourMod.in when needed!!